TheresaLui/SelfHelpContent_v2/articles/supportTopicDescriptions/supporttopics_6f16735c-b0ae-b275-ad3a-03479cfa1396.md

       "shortDescription": "Request assistance with activating Windows for a virtual machine running in Azure", "searchTags": "",
       "category": "Management",
       "useInDiagnoseAndSolve": "FALSE"
     },
     {
+      "id": "7894368f-87ed-8e4b-df9a-4b2f8fa19e71",
+      "longDescription": null,
+      "shortDescription": "Covers issues with Hybrid Use Benefit (HUB)for a virtual machine running in Azure", "searchTags": "",
+      "category": "Management",
+      "useInDiagnoseAndSolve": "FALSE"
+    },
+    {
+      "id": "588be50a-ee0e-8d07-0135-8dde3ee4bb56",
+      "longDescription": null,
+      "shortDescription": "Covers issues with Hybrid Use Benefit (HUB)for a virtual machine running in Azure", "searchTags": "",
+      "category": "Management",
+      "useInDiagnoseAndSolve": "FALSE"
+    },
+    {
+      "id": "46dcb332-b7aa-e73a-12b2-28d207c8b9b7",
+      "longDescription": null,
+      "shortDescription": "My issue is specific to configuration and setup of the VM and is not listed above", "searchTags": "",
+      "category": "",
+      "useInDiagnoseAndSolve": "FALSE"
+    },
+    {
+      "id": "168ae047-62a7-4dfc-1fea-f24ae6644b2c",
+      "longDescription": null,
+      "shortDescription": "My issue is specific to management of the VM and is not listed above", "searchTags": "",
+      "category": "",
+      "useInDiagnoseAndSolve": "FALSE"
+    },
+    {